DomHawken/StreamYardKeys/README.md

 Should be self explanatory in the code how to change the keys and modifiers.

+You can set up your Elgato StreamDeck or controller to send the keys you set up in the script.

 This will now control Streamyard **as long as Chrome has the focus**.
 If you want to be able to control Streamyard whilst other apps have the focus you can do so with [AutoHotkey](https://www.autohotkey.com/), as on this article:

 [https://techdailychronicle.com/managing-streamyard-using-the-elgato-stream-deck/](https://techdailychronicle.com/managing-streamyard-using-the-elgato-stream-deck/)